 Mike Molnar - Director

 The Advanced Manufacturing Office (AMO) manages and coordinates NIST’s portfolio of external advanced manufacturing programs and activities and serves as a liaison to U.S. industry, academia, and other government agencies.
 The AMO manages the recently launched NIST Advanced Manufacturing Technology Consortia (AMTech) program.
 The office also provides the core staff and hosts the Interagency Advanced Manufacturing National Program Office (AMNPO) for the White House.
-Key initiatives include the proposed National Network for Manufacturing Innovation (NNMI).
+Key initiatives include the National Network for Manufacturing Innovation (NNMI).

 Baldrige Performance Excellence Program